Homemade Diets for Dogs

 Feed at least half (preferably more) animal protein products, such as lean muscle meat, heart, liver, kidney, eggs, dairy (e.g., yogurt, kefir, cottage cheese), and canned fish with bones, such as pink salmon, jack mackerel and sardines.
 Meat and eggs can be fed either raw or cooked (light cooking is better than cooking for longer periods at higher heats).

 Feed as wide a variety as possible of different types of foods (e.g., beef, lamb, pork, chicken, turkey, canned fish with bones, eggs, dairy) and different parts, including heart.
+Avoid most exotic proteins, such as venison, duck, kangaroo, etc., as these should be reserved in case they are needed in the future for food allergies.

 Add 800 to 1000 mg calcium per pound of food fed (cooked weight).
 You can use ground eggshell at the rate of 1/2 teaspoon per pound of food, or any other form of calcium is fine, including calcium carbonate, calcium lactate, calcium citrate and vegetable calcium, such as Animal Essentials Seaweed Calcium (which also provides additional minerals).
-If you use bone meal, add an amount that provides 1000 to 1200 mg calcium (more is needed than when using plain calcium due to the amount of phosphorus in the bone meal).
+If you use bone meal, add an amount that provides at least 1200 mg calcium (more is needed than when using plain calcium due to the amount of phosphorus in the bone meal).
 Do not use calcium supplements that contain vitamin D, as the amount will be too high.
 These guidelines are for adult dogs only, not puppies (see my article on Homemade Cooked Diets for guidelines for puppies).

 Healthy leftovers can also be added to the diet.
 These are foods you would eat yourself, not fatty scraps that should be thrown away.